 Film Soundtrack, 1955 (Capitol/Angel) (5 / 5) Although the original Broadway cast album of Oklahoma! is a treasure, the film soundtrack recording is even more satisfying overall.
 Beautifully recorded in stereo, the score is even closer to complete here, and the performances remain unsurpassed.
 The singing of Gordon MacRae and Shirley Jones is magnificent; with their melodic voices and naturalistic diction, they offer perfect examples of how to deliver musical theater material.
 MacRae’s renditions of “Oh, What a Beautiful Mornin'” and “The Surrey With the Fringe on Top” are superb, while Jones’s singing in “People Will Say We’re in Love” and “Out of My Dreams” is breathtaking.
 Neither of their performances, nor those of Gloria Grahame as Ado Annie, Gene Nelson as Will Parker, and the rest of the cast, sound the least bit dated.
 The grand orchestrations are expanded from the Broadway originals and a bit Hollywoodized, but never overblown.
 Angel’s expanded CD contains two overtures and all of the film’s (and show’s) wonderful dance music, including the dream ballet. — G.A.

 Studio Cast, 1964 (Columbia/Masterworks Broadway) (1 / 5) John Raitt did not create the role of Curly in Oklahoma! but he played it for hundreds of performance of the original Broadway production when he replaced the original star, Alfred Drake.
 (Rodgers and Hammerstein liked Raitt so much that they cast him as Billy Bigelow in their next musical hit, Carousel.)
 So when Columbia decided in the mid 1960s to make a stereo studio recording of Oklahoma! starring Raitt, it sounded like a brilliant idea.
 Unfortunately, a “fresh approach” to the score was taken, and the results are fairly disastrous.
 Philip J. Lang created new, punched-up orchestrations that have a 1960s camp edge and are nowhere near as thrilling as the originals.
 Columbia’s famous “360 Stereo” sound is very shrill in this case, and is loaded with the electronic reverb that was popular at the time.
-Florence Henderson, who had played Laurey on Broadway, is adequate here; she might have come across better if the recording had been more faithful to the Broadway score.
+Florence Henderson, who had played Laurey on Broadway, is only adequate here; she might have come across better if the recording had been more faithful to the Broadway score.
 Phyllis Newman makes a fine, funny Ado Annie — but, again, her work is sabotaged by the arrangements and orchestrations.
 Some of the supporting performances are so twangy and Hillbilly-sounding that they’re hard to listen to.
 The only commendable track on the album is “Oh!
-What A Beautiful Mornin'” — because the orchestrations for this song are less phony sounding than the rest, Raitt’s lovely interpretation is allowed to shine through.
+What a Beautiful Mornin'” — because the orchestrations for this song are less phony sounding than the rest, Raitt’s lovely interpretation is allowed to shine through.
 Still, on the whole, the recording sounds nothing like a theatrical performance and is a huge disappointment. — G.A.